turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 Every developer has more ideas than time.
 As David Allen likes to say "the human brain is for creating ideas, not remembering them."
 In this project, we'll be building an application that records and archives our ideas (good and bad alike).

-Throughout the project, one of our focuses will be on providing a fluid and responsive client-side interface.
+Throughout the project, one of our focuses will be on providing the user with a usable, intuitive client-side interface.
 To this end, we'll rely on JavaScript to implement snappy filtering in the browser.

 ## Learning Goals

 * Gain an understanding of how to write clean HTML and CSS to match a provided comp
-* Understand what it looks like to have a separate data model (using a class) and DOM model
+* Understand how a developer might separate the data model from the DOM model
 * Incorporate & iterate over arrays in order to filter what is being displayed
-* Craft code with clean style, using small functions that show trends toward DRYness and SRP
+* Craft code with clean style, using small functions that show trends toward DRYness, SRP, and purity

 ## Day One Deliverables

 - One person should create a new directory called `ideabox`.You'll need to initialize git in your local repo.
 You can brush up on that process with [this article](https://guides.github.com/introduction/git-handbook/).
   It should contain:
   - `index.html`
   - `styles.css`
-  - `Idea.js`
+  - `app.js` (this is where you will write the logic for the data model)
-  - `main.js`
+  - `index.js` (this is where your DOM manipulation will occur)
   - `assets` (this is a directory that will hold your icon files)
 -  As a team, complete [the DTR Form](https://docs.google.com/forms/d/e/1FAIpQLSche5cvtlYQ_SaBDqqoF3H9gFiy2p60AOPoUMbhgIHlg-vRlQ/viewform?usp=sf_link)
 -  Complete [this project submission form](https://docs.google.com/forms/d/1kW1JPMpZUhAjzIDnW_wDrGB8PtRDTIFh9ohpkd5h0xk/edit) to ensure your project manager has the following links: